buoyancy99/MineTorch/tutorials/README.md

 ![datasets](Images/Datasets.gif)

-### How to Build Model Architecture?:
+## How to Build Model Architecture:

-Deep learning model is made of Multiple layers like Dense Layer, Convolution Layer, Activation Function etc. We have separate block for each of such components.
-The block associated with such layers allows us to choose hyper parameters of model using dropdown in the block.
+A deep learning model is made of Multiple layers like Dense Layer, Convolution Layer, Activation Function, etc. We have a separate block for each of such components.
+The block associated with such layers allows us to choose hyperparameters of the model using a dropdown in the block.

 We can combine each layer in sequence and create a complete model architecture using blocks.

 ![model](Images/Model.gif)

-As shown in above demo, we will also get pytorch model code in python.
-Here is generated Python code for above demo,
+As shown in the above demo, we will also get a PyTorch model code in python.
+Here is the generated Python code from the above demo:

 ```python
 model = None